paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step1.md

 The purpose of this step was to get the IMBOB API server up and running so that we can experiment with GraphQL queries, mutations and subscriptions.

-**In the next step** we'll working the GraphQL Playground web page that ships with Apollo server to do work.
+**In the next step** we'll be working the GraphQL Playground web page that ships with Apollo server to do work.